torvalds/linux/Documentation/filesystems/ext4/attributes.rst

 sb.inode_size = 256, then there are 256 - (128 + 28) = 100 bytes
 available for in-inode extended attribute storage.
 The second place where extended attributes can be found is in the block pointed to by ``inode.i_file_acl``.
-As of Linux 3.11, it is not possible for this block to contain a pointer to a second extended attribute block (or even the remaining blocks of a cluster).
-In theory it is possible for each attribute's value to be stored in a separate data block, though as of Linux 3.11 the code does not permit this.
+As of GNU/Linux 3.11, it is not possible for this block to contain a pointer to a second extended attribute block (or even the remaining blocks of a cluster).
+In theory it is possible for each attribute's value to be stored in a separate data block, though as of GNU/Linux 3.11 the code does not permit this.

 Keys are generally assumed to be ASCIIZ strings, whereas values can be strings or binary data.